Faculty

 HANYS

-Cristina Batt serves as senior vice president, federal relations in HANYS’ Washington, D.C. office.
-Batt oversees all of HANYS’ federal government relations and advocacy activity, working with lawmakers and HANYS’ members to advance the association’s legislative and regulatory agenda.
+Cristina Batt oversees all of HANYS’ federal government relations and advocacy activity, working with lawmakers and HANYS’ members to advance the association’s legislative and regulatory agenda.

 Before joining HANYS, Batt served as vice president, federal relations, for the Illinois Health and Hospital Association.
 In that role, she expanded the profile of IHA’s Washington office and advanced IHA’s advocacy agenda, including successfully securing federal approval of a comprehensive redesign of the state’s provider assessment program.

-Batt served nearly eight years in the office of U.S. Rep. Eliot Engel (D-NY) and as senior policy advisor she managed his health portfolio on the Energy and Commerce Committee.
+Batt served nearly eight years in the office of U.S. Rep. Eliot Engel (D-NY), and as senior policy advisor she managed his health portfolio on the Energy and Commerce Committee.
 After leaving Capitol Hill, Batt spent three years managing the federal relations portfolio for the University at Buffalo, State University of New York, and four years as a program analyst at the Centers for Disease Control and Prevention focusing on HIV/AIDS, viral hepatitis prevention and workplace safety.
+She graduated from Hamilton College.

 DataGen®, Inc.

-Alyssa Dahl began working in healthcare quality and payment policy in 2012 at DataGen, Inc., a subsidiary of HANYS.
-Dahl has experience conducting research and developing analyses around emerging payment models, comparative efficiency and quality improvement.
-Dahl leads a team of 10 analysts and business intelligence developers deploying interactive data monitoring platforms and creating custom analytic solutions for more than 50 organizations across the country.
+Alyssa Dahl began working in healthcare quality and payment policy in 2012 at DataGen, a subsidiary of HANYS.
+Dahl has supported healthcare providers across the nation to maximize their potential for success in alternative payment arrangements and population health initiatives.
+She leads a team of 19 analysts, programmers and business intelligence developers who deploy interactive data monitoring platforms and create custom analytic solutions.

-Before joining DataGen, she interned at NYSDOH in the Office of Health Systems Management on Certificate of Need redesign and in the legal affairs division on plaintiff enrollment into the Medical Indemnity Fund.
-Dahl received a Bachelor of Science in biochemistry from Loyola University Maryland and a Master of Public Health in epidemiology from the State University of New York at Albany.
+Dahl received a Bachelor of Science degree in biochemistry from Loyola University Maryland and a Master of Public Health degree in epidemiology from the State University of New York at Albany.

 Michelle M. Duguid, PhD

-Dr. Michelle Duguid is a leading scholar in the areas of social status, power and politics, influence and decision-making, diversity in organizations and creativity and innovation.
-Her research examines the influence of social hierarchy, stereotypes and inter- and intra-group relations on individuals’ perceptions and interactions, and relations among group members.
-Her research examines individual and group processes that affect creativity and the quality of decision-making.
+Dr. Michelle Duguid is a leading scholar in the areas of social status, power and politics, influence and decision-making, diversity in organizations, and creativity and innovation.
+Her research examines the influence of social hierarchy, stereotypes and inter- and intra-group relations on individuals’ perceptions and interactions and relations among group members.
+It also examines individual and group processes that affect creativity and the quality of decision-making.

 Steven I. Goldstein

-Steven Goldstein was recently appointed to the NIH Clinical Center Hospital Research Board and is a member of the Accreditation Council of Graduate Medical Education International Board.
-He recently completed a three-year term on the ACGME, its Board Executive Committee, AHA Board of Directors and AHA’s Committee on Clinical Leadership.
-During his term, he served as chairman of the AHA Regional Policy Board 2 and was the board liaison to the section for long-term care and rehabilitation, as well as serving as a member of the AHA committee on health reform.
+Steven Goldstein was appointed to the NIH Clinical Center Hospital research board and is a member of the Accreditation Council of Graduate Medical Education international board.
+He completed three-year terms on the ACGME and the AHA Committee on Clinical Leadership, the ACGME’s board executive committee and the AHA board of directors.
+During his term, he served as chairman of the AHA regional policy board 2 and was the board liaison to the section for long-term care and rehabilitation, as well as serving as a member of the AHA committee on health reform.

 Goldstein received his master’s degree from St. Louis University Graduate School of Hospital and Health Care Administration and his bachelor’s degree from Utica College of Syracuse University.